 I don’t have to tell you that music seriously affects your mood.
 If you’re listening to a pumping song, you get the urge to dance or jump, right?
 (And if you won’t admit to that, just watch how a toddler reacts next time you turn on fast music.
 They’re too young to know what’s socially appropriate.)
 Well, the same theory works with calming music.

 Lie on your bed and just breathe deeply while listening to calm, relaxing music (I like the Piano Guys).
 If you know how to play an instrument, you’ve probably realised that it’s a great way to de-stress.
 Play a soft, easy piece on your piano.
 Get out your guitar and start strumming out your favourite slow medley.
 Whatever instrument you play, it can help to calm you down.

 Life has its ups and downs, and at times can seem very stressful.
-However, it’s vital to your health and well-being to find ways to de-stress.
+However, it’s vital to your health and well-being to find ways to de-stress and reduce anxiety.
 It can be a daily routine, or just something you do whenever you feel that anxiety building up and need to let it out.

 The new year is a time for making new resolutions, so if 2017 was stressful, make sure that you do everything you can to make 2018 better.
 With a little bit of effort, you can help yourself stay calm, relaxed, and enjoy better quality of life in the year ahead.